As the clock strikes midnight, more than a dozen new laws in Texas took

 the state to accept an electronic copy of forms necessary for transfer

-ID needed for credit and debit card purchases – SB 1381 allows merchants to require photo ID for credit/debit purchases
+ID needed for credit and debit card purchases – SB 1381 enables merchants to ask for photo ID if someone wants

-Hauling milk – SB 1383 increases the amount of milk that can be hauled by the
+Hauling milk – SB 1383 increases how much milk a truck can carry—specifically

-Free 3-D mammograms – HB 1036 means that women in Texas soon will no longer be asked
+Free 3-D mammograms – HB 1036 means that Texas women soon will not be required pay an

-to pay an extra charge to have a 3-D mammogram when they go to their annual
+extra charge to have a 3-D mammogram when they go to their annual mammogram.

-mammogram.
-A new law that went into effect September 1st but applies to insurance plans that go into effect or are renewed after January 1st requires commercial health insurance providers in Texas to cover the cost
+A new law that went into effect September 1st but applies to insurance plans after January 1st requires costs of 3-D mammograms be covered.

 Appraisal protests – SB 1767 guarantees the opportunity for property owners to respond